-Having trained hundreds of pilots, Bill Gross, and his wife Elaine, make a lasting impact on K-State Polytechnic’s aviation program.
+Having trained hundreds of pilots, the late Bill Gross, and his wife Elaine, have made a lasting impact on K-State Polytechnic’s aviation program.

 Published April 23, 2020

 I was approached at the hotel continental breakfast counter by a man in a pilot’s uniform.
 “I see from your shirt that you’re a K-State fan,” he said.
 I told him I was a fan, alumna and worked at the KSU Foundation.
 “I’m a graduate of K-State’s aviation program,” he said.
 He went on to tell me how he received the best training there, better than many of his colleagues, and that one professor in particular, Bill Gross, was responsible.
 His pride for K-State and the training and career preparation he received at K-State Polytechnic was palpable.

 I’ve heard many stories like these, and they all have one thing, one person, in common — Bill Gross.
 Bill, who passed in 2021, was Kansas State University’s chief flight instructor and aviation professor.
 All pilots who flew through K-State’s aviation program from 1987 to 2020 have trained and flown with Bill.
 In fact, probably all pilots in the region and many across the nation have flown with Bill because he was one of just a few dedicated pilot examiners approved by the Federal Aviation Administration.